Williamsburg, Iowa town square

 Step 6 - Reviews: The Ranking Signal You Can't Buy

 Review signals are a confirmed map pack ranking factor.
+According to Whitespark's Local Search Ranking Factors study, review signals rank among the top five factors for map pack placement.
 The count of your reviews, your average rating, the velocity at which new reviews arrive, and whether reviews are responded to: all of these influence where you show up.
 Reviews also affect conversion rate independent of rankings.
 A business with 120 reviews and a 4.6 average will win more clicks than a competitor with 15 reviews and a 4.9 average, even if they rank at the same position.
 Searchers read the numbers before they read anything else.

 We're direct about what we can and can't do here: we cannot manufacture reviews.
 We can build a system that makes it frictionless for satisfied customers to leave one.
 That means a short-link strategy, a post-service review request workflow, SMS or email follow-ups where appropriate, and clear signage or handouts for in-person businesses.
 Consistent execution of a simple ask system compounds over months and years in a way that no single campaign can replicate.